 The next phase is menopause.
 Menopause actually means no more periods.
 You’re officially menopausal when you haven’t had a period for over a year, but for most women, it’s more like two years.
 But the true indicator of menopause is your FSH – follicle-stimulating hormone.
 If your follicle-stimulating hormone is over 30 and stays over 30, and you’ve had no periods for well over a year, you are menopausal.
 Now, if you are under the age of 40, and your FSH is over 30 and you haven’t had periods, that’s called premature ovarian failure.
 That is a different issue and needs to be addressed as soon as possible if you want to try to maintain any kind of hormonal balance.

 Some women are super sensitive to their rising FSH level.
 I was able to tell when my FSH just rose three points from 24 to 27, because I was more symptomatic.
 While there are over 40 symptoms associated with menopause, the five classic symptoms are hot flashes, insomnia, weight gain, low sex drive, and mood swings.
 All of these are because your progesterone and estrogen levels have dropped down to abnormally low levels, and are almost nonexistent.
-Having a plan to help you decide how to handle these annoying and sometimes life-altering symptoms is key to thriving during menopause.
+Having a plan to help you decide how to handle these annoying and sometimes life-altering symptoms is key to thriving during the phases of menopause.

 Phase 4: Postmenopause